Aranyak: Satyacharan

 The novel "Aranyak" is written in first person.
 The protagonist of the novel is Satyacharan — a young man who has had to travel out of Kolkata in search of a job.
 He is the sole bridge that connects the forest with the so-called civilized outer world.
 The unsaid comparison between the two worlds that is hidden almost everywhere in the novel, would have never been possible without the presence of this character.
 Satyacharan is one of the most important characters in this novel.
 However, it will be a grave mistake to think of him as the central character of this novel.
 He is an outsider- who has no connection with the forest or the forest people.
 He is a mere audience of the daily mystery drama that is played in the stage of the jungle every day.
 He can only witness the acting in this beautiful drama from outside, he does not have the capability to go up onto the stage and take part in that drama.

 Basically there is no central character in the novel "Aranyak".
 The forest itself is the central character — which introduces itself through the beauty of the forest and the lives of the forest people at every point.
 Satyacharan stands outside of all of this.
 Through his sharp intellect and intense feelings he can understand and enjoy whatever he watches, but he can not engross himself into any of it.
 Because he does not belong to the forest, he is an outsider.

 Raju Pnaare

-There are many different characters in the forest but none like Raju Pnaare.
-Extremely poor, very harmless, shy, religious man — who spends the entire day in worship, reading holy books etc. He got two bighas of land courtesy of Satyacharan but could not deforest it in two years time — he had to lead his life eating grains of Chinese grass only.
+He is a poor, shy and religious man who spends the entire day in worship and had to lead his life eating only grains of Chinese grass.
+He got two bighas of land courtesy of Satyacharan but could not deforest it in two years time.
 Satyacharan gave him some more land but his habit did not change.
-Actually Raju was more of a poetic and philosophical nature than that of a financial nature.
+Raju was more of a poetic and philosophical nature than that of a financial nature.